-1. As a gathering place between the all-new Oklahoma City Convention Center and Omni Hotel, Mick Cornett Drive will be a mixed-use, pedestrian-friendly plaza that will serve as a prime outdoor meeting spot for conference attendees.
-With the spacious plaza set to be completed by April, the outdoor space will create room for food trucks and provide attendees with an alternative meeting spot just a few steps away from the convention center.
+As a gathering place between the Oklahoma City Convention Center and Omni Hotel, Mick Cornett Drive is a mixed-use, pedestrian-friendly plaza that will serve as a prime outdoor meeting spot for conference attendees.
+The outdoor space will create room for food trucks and provide attendees with an alternative meeting spot just a few steps away from the convention center.
 This outdoor venue and the convention center complex is serviced by the Oklahoma City Streetcar which will get you around the city’s vibrant districts for $3 per day.

-2. Across the street from the Oklahoma City Convention Center is OKC’s newest and largest downtown park.
-Scissortail Park offers 40-acres of urban green space, with an additional 30-acres opening in 2022.
+Across the street from the Oklahoma City Convention Center is OKC’s newest and largest downtown park.
+Scissortail Park offers 70-acres of urban green space.
 Meeting attendees will have room to roam with a variety of meeting spaces for groups of all sizes.
 Smaller groups will enjoy the picnic groves and garden trellises while larger groups can meet on the Robinson lawn or the Great Lawn that offers up to 194,000-square-feet of outdoor meeting space.
 With native prairie grasses, tree-lined walk-ways, several outdoor activities and a streetcar stop, Scissortail Park is a top-notch urban destination and outdoor venue.

-3. Oklahoma Contemporary Arts Center features inventive meeting spaces paired with cutting-edge exhibitions.
+Oklahoma Contemporary Arts Center features inventive meeting spaces paired with cutting-edge exhibitions.
 Campbell Art Park, located on the grounds of the art center, is easily accessible by the streetcar and features an expansive lawn for private meetings with outdoor art installations.
-Additionally, the 2,900-square-foot terrace offers shaded outdoor space overlooking sculpture gardens and Campbell Art Park.
-The terrace is serviced by the on-site restaurant, Café Contemporary, making it a prime location for small receptions, cocktail hours and other special events.
+Additionally, the 2,900-square-foot terrace offers an outdoor space overlooking sculpture gardens and Campbell Art Park.

-4. New to Oklahoma City, Camp Trivera is a $12.2 million property that's home to the Girl Scouts Western Oklahoma, but it was built with private events in mind.
-The urban camp sits across the lake from the Oklahoma City Zoo (and will be connected by zipline), featuring a 350-person meeting room, two outdoor meeting decks, an amphitheater in the woods, treehouses and regular camping sites.
+Camp Trivera is a $12.2 million property that's home to the Girl Scouts Western Oklahoma, but it was built with private events in mind.
+The urban camp sits across the lake from the Oklahoma City Zoo, featuring a 350-person meeting room, two outdoor meeting decks, an amphitheater in the woods, treehouses and regular camping sites.
 There are 60 beds on-site in a variety of room sizes.
 Camp Trivera is near plenty of hotels and only 10 minutes away from the downtown convention center complex.
 It’s a unique and safe experience for smaller association meetings or other events.